 Therefore it can be helpful to have a general idea of what sulfation is and what it does to your battery:

 - All lead-acid batteries sulfate.
-This applies to both sealed and filler cap flooded (wet) lead-acid batteries as well as modern AGM batteries.
+This applies to sealed and filler cap flooded (wet) lead-acid batteries and modern AGM batteries.

 - Sulfation is the natural build-up of lead sulfate crystals on the lead plates inside the battery.

-- Sulfation happens as a result of the chemical process that occurs between the electrolyte and lead plates as the battery discharges.
+- Sulfation happens due to the chemical process between the electrolyte and lead plates as the battery discharges.

-- Re-charging the battery reverses the natural sulfation process, where most of the crystals turn back into the electrolyte.
+- Recharging the battery reverses the natural sulfation process, where most crystals turn back into the electrolyte.

-- Since not all of the crystals go back to an electrolyte, the battery develops a small amount of sulfation build-up each time the battery is charged and discharged.
+- Since not all of the crystals return to an electrolyte, the battery develops a small amount of sulfation build-up each time the battery is charged and discharged.

 - Overcharging, undercharging, or leaving the battery discharged for some time will cause rapid sulfation.
 Just a few days at a discharged state can be enough to cause permanent damage.

-- Low electrolyte levels where the lead plates are exposed to oxygen causes rapid sulfation build-up.
+- Low electrolyte levels where the lead plates are exposed to oxygen cause rapid sulfation build-up.

 - Sulfation negatively affects the battery in several ways: